eugene-khyst/postgresql-event-sourcing/README.md

 You can use PostgreSQL as an event store without additional frameworks or extensions instead of setting up and maintaining a separate specialized database for event sourcing.

-This repository provides a reference implementation of event sourced system that uses PostgreSQL as an event store.
+This repository provides a reference implementation of an event-sourced system that uses PostgreSQL as an event store.
 You can also [fork](https://github.com/evgeniy-khist/postgresql-event-sourcing/fork) the repo and use it as a template for your projects.